Oxy and the Morons Trailer

 Radio Includes: Romeo and Juliet/School Drama, Seven Scenes, 43:59 Assassins, Looking For Dad, Male Order, Bleak House, The Happiness Foundation, Billy Liar.

-West End credits: Jean Valjean in Les Miserables (Queens & Palace Theatres), George in The Drowsy Chaperone (Novello), Braithwaite in Billy Elliot (Victoria Palace), Tom Jenkins in Scrooge (Dominion), Admetus and Munkustrap in Cats (New London), Me and My Girl (Adelphi).
+West End: Jean Valjean Les Miserables (Queens/Palace Theatres), George The Drowsy Chaperone (Novello), Braithwaite Billy Elliot (Victoria Palace), Tom Jenkins Scrooge (Dominion), Admetus and Munkustrap Cats (New London), Me and My Girl (Adelphi).

-Actor/Musician: Merlin in The Sword In The Stone, Sarah the Cook in Dick Whittington, Fleshcreep in Jack & The Beanstalk and King Camelot in Sleeping Beauty (Ipswich New Wolsey Rock Panto); Orin [the Dentist] in Little Shop Of Horrors (Birmingham Rep).
+Actor/Musician: Merlin in Sword In The Stone; Sarah the Cook Dick Whittington; Fleshcreep Jack & The Beanstalk, King Camelot Sleeping Beauty (Ipswich New Wolsey Rock Panto); Orin Little Shop Of Horrors (Birmingham Rep).

-Film/Television: Alan in London Road (Cuba Pictures), PC Harrison in Poirot [The Third Girl] (LWT), Stuart Ambrose in Wirein the Blood IV, Episode 1 (Coastal); Colin Piper in Merseybeat IV, Episode 1 (BBC); Gary Stephens in The Bill, (Talkback Thames).
+Film/TV: Alan London Road (Cuba Pictures), PC Harrison Poirot (LWT), Stuart Ambrose Wire in the Blood (Coastal); Colin Piper Merseybeat, (BBC); Gary Stephens The Bill, (Talkback).

 Janet trained at Mountview Academy.